 What kind of waiver or consent is needed?

 If your driver is attending the school as a minor, they must have the written consent of all parents/guardians.
 The one exception is a parent with sole custody of a minor child.
-All parents or guardians must be present on the day of the event to sign the Minor Release and Waiver of Liability in front of the school officials or have the waiver notarized prior to the event if unable to be present.
+All parents or guardians must be present on the day of the event to sign a Minor Release and Waiver of Liability form in front of the school officials or have the waiver notarized prior to the event if unable to be present.
+The form can be downloaded from the registration screen.

 Think of it this way.
 The waiver must be notarized prior to the event if a minor attending the event cannot have all parents/guardian(s) present to sign the release waiver at the event in front of school officials.